wolfSSL/wolfssl/IDE/ECLIPSE/SIFIVE/README.md

-# SiFive RISC-V HiFive Port
+# SiFive RISC-V HiFive1 Port

 ## Overview
 You can enable the wolfSSL support for RISC-V using the `#define WOLFSSL_SIFIVE_RISC_V`.